cooper/ferret/std/doc/Number.md

 $number.odd
 ```

-Once-computed property.
+Computed property.
 Boolean oddness of the number.